-Inventory (I).
-The component Inventory5 is a model of the store's portion of the application layer of the CoCoME.
-As depicted in the static structure of Fig. 22, Inventory provides two optional ports m : I-Manager and sm : I-StockManager to allow for manager and stock manager requests.
-The behaviour specifications of these ports are trivial and omitted here.
-The ports may be used for instance to connect simulation components in order to test the developed system or, of course, to connect actual control interfaces in the deployed system.
 The ports of type I-Data and I-Sale are used to connect to the data layer of a store component and to the cash desks of the store, respectively.
-As the port behaviour of I-Data in Fig. 23 exemplifies for two operations of the interface DataR, any operation call on the data layer is transactional, i.e., is framed by an explicit transaction start (tctx.beginTransaction) and end (tctx.commit); the remaining operations of DataR are applied analogously.
+As the port behaviour of I-Data in Fig. 13 exemplifies for two operations of the interface DataR, any operation call on the data layer is transactional, i.e., is framed by an explicit transaction start (tctx.beginTransaction) and end (tctx.commit); the remaining operations of DataR are applied analogously.
 Connections via I-Sale support the reception of messages required during the sale process at a cash desk.

-Finally, the component declares a port pe : I-PE in order to cope with product exchange among stores as described in Use Case 8 of the CoCoME.
-The port behaviour specification in Fig. 23 uses an orthogonal state with two regions to model the two distinct roles of an inventory: the port may request to order some products at the other stores of the enterprise, i.e., play the active role of initiating product exchange; on the other hand, it provides a trigger for a data base update with possibly cached and not yet submitted data, as well as to mark products for delivery to other stores, i.e. playing the passive role of being asked for product exchange.
+The component declares a port pe : I-PE in order to cope with product exchange among stores as described in Use Case 8 of the CoCoME.
+The port behaviour specification in Fig. 13 uses an orthogonal state with two regions to model the two distinct roles of an inventory: the port may request to order some products at the other stores of the enterprise, i.e., play the active role of initiating product exchange; on the other hand, it provides a trigger for a data base update with possibly cached and not yet submitted data, as well as to mark products for delivery to other stores, i.e. playing the passive role of being asked for product exchange.
 Both messages are eventually received during a connection with the component ProductDispatcher (see Fig. 5) responsible to coordinate the product exchange among the stores (see [11, Fig. 1.6]).